-Toyota Auris Hybrid review
+Toyota Auris Hybrid (2012-2018) review

 The latest Toyota Auris Hybrid is efficient but it still falls behind rivals for quality and excitement

-Apart from its efficiency, the Auris struggles to keep up with the class leaders in terms of driving thrills, performance and quality.
-The styling is a big improvement over the old Auris and Toyota’s reliability record is enviable, but that won’t be enough to draw in buyers who are after something a little more thrilling and a little more premium.
+Apart from its efficiency, the Auris struggles to keep up with the mainstream class leaders for driving thrills, performance and quality.
+The styling is a big improvement over the old Auris and Toyota’s reliability record is enviable, but that won’t be enough to tempt buyers who are after something a little more thrilling and upmarket.